inigolabs/workshops/apollo-gateway-fed-2-demo/README.md

 > Note: You will see logging statements coming from the Inigo sidecar while running the Apollo Gateway.
 You can ignore these logs unless some problem occurs.

-Go to the Apollo Sandbox at http://localhost:4000
+Go to the Apollo Sandbox at http://localhost:4000 or configure the Inigo Explorer to call http://localhost:4000.

 Run the `my_reviewed_products_to_buy_again_local` query.
 This query runs against all 4 GraphQL microservices.

-> Note: This query will not be seen in Analytics due to the setup for the locally composed schema.

 ```graphql
 query my_reviewed_products_to_buy_again_local {